 The standard version described in the step-by-step above.
 Standing requires more core engagement to keep your torso stable, which makes it a slightly harder variation than seated.
 Once you can do 3 sets of 12 seated with good form, move to standing.

 Hold a lighter dumbbell in one hand, extend overhead, and perform the same lowering and pressing motion.
 This version exposes left-right imbalances immediately.
-Most people's non-dominant arm is noticeably weaker — single-arm work lets you address that directly.
+Most people's non-dominant arm is noticeably weaker, and single-arm work lets you address that directly.
 Use a weight that's about 40-50% of your two-hand weight.

 Related Exercises

-FitCraft's AI coach Ty programs the overhead tricep press based on your assessment results.
-He picks the right variation — seated, standing, or single-arm — and adjusts weight recommendations and rep ranges as you progress.
+FitCraft's AI coach Ty adjusts the variation and volume to match your level.
+He picks between seated, standing, and single-arm based on your assessment results and progresses load and rep ranges over time.
 The 3D exercise demonstrations show elbow positioning and range of motion from multiple angles, which helps you nail the "elbows forward" cue that's nearly impossible to feel on your own without visual feedback.

 Frequently Asked Questions